 Remember that the /ext will return any file in the extroot directory hierarchy as static content if the file is readable but not executable.
-When initially setting up the /ext mechanism, it is sometimes helpful to verify that you are able to receive static content prior to starting work on your CGIs.
+When initially setting up the /ext mechanism, it is sometimes helpful to verify that you are able to receive static content prior to working on getting your CGIs working.
 Also remember that CGIs must be executable files.

 Fossil likes to run inside a chroot jail, and will automatically put itself inside a chroot jail if it can.
 The sub-CGI program will also run inside this same chroot jail.
 Make sure all embedded pathnames have been adjusted accordingly and that all resources needed by the CGI program are available within the chroot jail.

 If anything goes wrong while trying to process an /ext page, Fossil returns a 404 Not Found error with no details.
-However, if the requester is logged in as a user that has Debug capability then additional diagnostic information may be included in the output.
+However, if the requester is logged in as a user that has Debug privilege (capability letter "D") then additional diagnostic information may be included in the output.